 - 4.2.2.2 Transmission lines operated below 100 kV and transformers with low voltage terminals connected below 100 kV that are part of the BES, except Elements that connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
 Elements may also supply generating plant loads. - 5.
-Effective Dates: See footnote page 1.
-See Implementation Plan.
+Effective Dates: See Implementation Plan for the Revised Definition of "Remedial Action Scheme".